RE3-Github-Organization/circle2web/content/services/_index.md

 layout: about

 ---
-_Circle the square._ We measure, assess and take a pragmatic approach to solving your security needs, considering the sum of your cybersecurity concerns, such as business strategy and planning, monitoring and operations, defenses and controls, technology acquisition, and even training.
+_Circle the square._ We measure, assess and take a pragmatic approach to solving your security needs, considering the sum of your cybersecurity concerns, such as business strategy and planning, operations and maintenance, defences and controls, technology acquisition, people and training.

-We help you to make sense out of your siloed security technologies and help you implement the necessary processes that bring out the maximum value from your already existing security investments.
 Putting the right security controls in place together with your business, we aim to shift your focus and your budget from chasing constant security infrastructure investments towards more strategic and innovative security projects.